vault27/Foundation/ssl.md

           decrypt_error(51)
 ```

-## Cipher suite - parameters used during the communication
+## Cipher suite

 https://ciphersuite.info

-Attributes:
-- Authentication method
-- Key exchange method
-- Encryption algorithm
-- Encryption key size
-- Cipher mode (when applicable)
-- MAC algorithm (when applicable)
-- PRF (TLS 1.2 only—depends on the protocol otherwise)
-- Hash function used for the Finished message (TLS 1.2)
-- Length of the verify_data structure (TLS 1.2)

 TLS suites use the TLS_ prefix, SSL 3 suites use the SSL_ prefix, and SSL 2 suites use the SSL_CK_ prefix.
 In all cases, the approach to naming is roughly the same.
 However, not all vendors use the standard suite names.
 OpenSSL and GnuTLS use different names.
 Microsoft largely uses the standard names but sometimes extends them with suffixes that are used to indicate the strength of the ECDHE key exchange.

 **TLS1.2 cipher suite - 4 parametres**

 ```
 TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256
 ```

+- ECDHE - key exchange algorithm
+- RSA - Authentication method - specifies which digital signature algorithm the server uses to sign the hash of handshake data, proving that it owns the private key corresponding to the public key in its certificate
+- AES_128_GCM - symmetric encryption algorithm + key length + mode
+- SHA256 - hash function for the HMAC used to authenticate each record (data packet) + hash function used in the PRF / key derivation function
+- All other parametres are negotiated via extensions

 **TLS 1.3 cipher suite - 2 parametres**

 ```
 TLS_AES_128_GCM_SHA256
 ```